wecatch/ember-easy-orm/README.md

 [Docs](http://wecatch.me/ember-easy-orm/docs/)

 This Ember addon support some basic model layer for ajax request like find, create, delete and so on.
 When you use this addon, please remove ember-data.
 It also support some mixin for component to easily manage form
 # Getting Started

 ## Install

 In your ember-cli project, install this addon from npm

 ```
-ember install ember-easy-orm --save-dev
+ember install ember-easy-orm

 ```